Creating an Express Route from your OpenAPI specification

 - Validate the response, and returns an Internal Server Error if it fails to validate.
 If no matching media type is found in the specification, an Internal Server Error is also returned.function

-- If the response fails to validate, the function will be called with the AJV ValidationError of the failing validation.{required: true, errorHandler: function}
+- If the response fails to validate, the function will be called.
+The first argument will be the AJV ValidationError of the failing validation, and the second argument will be the OperationRequestContext.{required: true, errorHandler: function}

 - Applies the behavior of both"required"